A Guide to High Voltage Insulating Gloves and Sleeves

 Key takeaways for retesting include:

-- Never use a glove that is past its test date or has failed a daily inspection.
-Remove it from service immediately.
+- Never use a glove past its test date or one that fails a pre-use inspection; remove it from service immediately.

 Your hands are your livelihood.
 Protect them with proper glove procedures.